ECA Music Program

 All of our 1st-6th grade students participate in Elementary choir and perform in both our Winter and Spring concerts!
 In the 5th and 6th grades, our students are introduced to handbells to allow them the option to play in middle school and high school.

 Both middle school and high school have the opportunity to join choir and handbells and perform in our Winter and Spring recitals.
-They also will be given the opportunity to compete in the NEACS Fine Arts Competition.
 Additionally, we provide our students with real-world opportunities for applying musical skills by having a worship team to lead worship during our weekly chapels.

 In 2020, we launched our piano program available directly through ECA.
 This allows students the opportunity to take private or group music lessons during school hours or right after school!